brightsg/Dubrovnik/Readme.md

 * Using `Dubrovnik.Generator.UI` select the exported XML and generate Obj-C bindings.
 Or use the Dubrovnik.Generator command line version.

-The reflector tool will generate two files for a given ASSEMBLY. `ASSEMBLY.xml` will contain type information to be processed by the generator. `ASSEMBLY.types.xml' contains a list of type names suitable for using in `ASSEMBLY.codegen.config.objc.xml` if required.
+The reflector tool will generate two files for a given ASSEMBLY. `ASSEMBLY.xml` will contain type information to be processed by the generator. `ASSEMBLY.types.xml` contains a list of type names suitable for using in `ASSEMBLY.codegen.config.objc.xml` if required.

 The code generator will generate Obj-C declarations for all managed public types defined within the target assembly by processing the reflection assembly XML file.
 References to managed objects not defined within the target assembly must have valid Obj-C declarations defined either by the Dubrovnik framework itself or in other linked files.
 Dependencies between multiple assemblies established using references can be resolved by auto generating bindings for each assembly and linking the resultant Obj-C representations.